pooch-tonic/UmaStitcher/README.md

 ### I can't use your tool!
 Please fix it!

-This is a simple project I made on my free time since I really wanted the screenshot stitcher back online.
+This is a simple project I made on my free time since I really wanted a working screenshot stitcher back online.
 If there's any major issues, I could take a look to it but I won't promise anything about any patches or updates.
 Let me live.
 As a reminder, this is a serverless tool; so all the computation work will be done on your device.
 If you have a phone from 10 years ago, or a weird device you got from a shady brand, don't expect this to work.

 ### How can I contact you directly?

-Don't - just use the issues tab if you need anything.
+Don't - just use the issues tab if you absolutely need anything.
 But again, I might or might not look at it.
+However if you really need to contact me for any professional subject, please send a mail to [poochtonic@gmail.com](mailto:poochtonic@gmail.com).
+Thank you.